Mark-MDO47/UniRemote/code/RFIDRC522test/README.md

   - the CYD MicroSD card reader uses SPI; a "sniffer" card can be used to access the GPIO lines from that

 - RESET
-  - Looking at the code for the “RFID_MFRC522v2 by Github Community” library, it appears that in 25 Jun 2020, v2.0.0 the library quit using the hardware reset pin and now uses only the software reset
+  - Looking at the code for the "RFID_MFRC522v2 by Github Community" library, it appears that in 25 Jun 2020, v2.0.0 the library quit using the hardware reset pin and now uses only the software reset
   - You can still find the commented-out hardware reset code near Arduino/libraries/RFID_MFRC522v2/src/MFRC522v2.cpp line 81
   - In my experience this library works without connecting the hardware RST line
   - Thus the number of lines (and GPIO pins) needed is 4 in addition to GND and 3.3V